Business Majors 101: Pathways, Top Programs & Career Outcomes

 Top Programs:

-Career Opportunities: Graduates often become international trade specialists, global supply chain managers, or expatriate managers in multinational corporations including Apple, Microsoft, Amazon, Toyota, Samsun, Nestle, Unilever, and Siemens.
+Career Opportunities: Graduates take roles as international trade specialists, global supply chain managers, and expatriate managers at multinational corporations including Apple, Microsoft, Amazon, Toyota, Samsung, Nestle, Unilever, and Siemens.

 7. Entrepreneurship